-greenknight 7 Posted September 5, 2015 Share Posted September 5, 2015 I came real close to rolling back to Win 7 - didn't have that problem, but there was a problem with the OS freezing up, requiring a hard reboot.
+greenknight Posted September 5, 2015 Posted September 5, 2015 I came real close to rolling back to Win 7 - didn't have that problem, but there was a problem with the OS freezing up, requiring a hard reboot.
 Happened mainly when closing a game (any game, even solitaire from the app store), with a few random occurrences.
 The upgrade process was such a mess that I'd hate to go through it again, so I waited to see if it would be fixed - appears it has been, hasn't happened in a while.I use an app called Windows Firewall Notifier (found it on MajorGeeks), gives control of the Windows Firewall like a third-party firewall and hardens the settings by default.
 Firewall isn't the way to fix Win 10 privacy issues, though, modifying the hosts file is the way to do it.
 Various apps being offered do this automatically, but it's not hard to do manually.
-Quote Link to post Share on other sites
+Quote

 Recommended Posts